top of page

 This metric compares the energy efficiency of electric and hybrid vehicles to that of gasoline-powered vehicles.
 This measure is particularly useful for electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs), as it provides a standardized comparison across different types of vehicles.
 MPGe is calculated by measuring how far an EV can travel on the energy equivalent of one gallon of gasoline, which is standardized as 33.7 kilowatt-hours.

-The key differences between MPG and MPGe are in their respective energy sources and purposes.
+The key differences between MPG and MPGe are their respective energy sources and purposes.
 While MPG relates to gasoline, MPGe relates to electricity.
 MPG provides a direct measure of fuel efficiency for gasoline vehicles, whereas MPGe allows consumers to compare the efficiency of electric vehicles to gasoline vehicles using a common energy baseline.

-MPGe Ratings for Popular Electric Cars in 2024
+MPGe Ratings for Popular Electric Cars in 2025

 Electric Car or PHEV